 5- Do I have presence?

-Why do they listen?
-He has presence.
+Why do you listen?
+Because they have presence.

 Even if you speak reasonably well, are you going to stand out?
 Will people listen when you speak?
 This may be one of those have-it-or-you-don’t kind of things, but if you do have it, even in small ways, it is something you can refine over time.